davidlibland/davidlibland.github.io/posts/2018-11-10-saddle-points-and-sdg.markdown

 and
 $$\Delta x_i = -a_ix_i \quad \text{ for } i>k \quad \text{ (attractive dynamics)}$$

 Though we are attracted to the saddle point in some directions, we are eventually ejected from the saddle point by the repulsive forces.

 Finally, we should emphasize that there are **lots** of saddle points in deep neural networks.

 ## Typically, the loss function in deep neural networks is noisy
 For most machine learning algorithms, the loss function can be written as a sum over the training data:

 $$ f(\vec{\bf{x}}) = \sum_j^N f_j(\vec{\bf{x}}),$$

 where $N$ is the number of training samples, and each $f_i(\vec{\bf{x}})$ measures the model's error on the $i$-th training  sample.
 <!--This allows us to compute the gradient $\nabla f$ as a sum of terms:
 $$ \nabla f(\vec{\bf{x}}) = \sum_j^N \nabla f_j(\vec{\bf{x}}).$$
 -->
 Now, deep neural networks need massive data sets to train successfully, and so it extremely costly to evaluate the loss over the entire training set.
-Instead, one typically approximates the loss on a randomly chosen minibatch $J\subset \{1,\dots, N\}$ of data,
+Instead, one typically approximates the loss on a randomly chosen minibatch
+$J\subset \{1,\dots, N\}$ of data,
 $$ f_{J-approx}(\vec{\bf{x}}) = \sum_{j\in J} f_j(\vec{\bf{x}}).$$
 This subsampling from the training data results in a _noisy_ loss function.

 In turn, we modify the gradient descent algorithm as follows: on iteration, we choose a random minibatch $J\subset \{1,\dots, N\}$ and update our previous guess by:
 $$\vec{\bf{x}}_n = \vec{\bf{x}}_{n-1} +\Delta \vec{\bf{x}}_{n-1}, \quad \text{ where } \quad \Delta \vec{\bf{x}}= - \nabla f_{J-approx}$$
 It is worthwhile noting that minibatches chosen randomly at each iteration are mutually independent.
 The resulting algorithm is known as **stochastic gradient descent**.

-Adding this noise, however, can have some suprising consequences near saddle points:
+Adding this noise, however, can have some surprising consequences near saddle
+points:

 ## Example:
 Consider the following function, standard gradient descent does an excellent job of finding the minimum:

 ![](../images/saddle-points-and-sdg/sdg_0noise.png)